Top 10 Best Smart Contract Auditing Companies in 2026

 Compare the top smart contract auditing companies in 2026, including Sherlock, Cyfrin, OpenZeppelin, Trail of Bits, and Spearbit, across audit models, strengths, weaknesses, pricing, and security coverage.

-By the Sherlock Team · March 11, 2026 · ~18 min read
+By the Sherlock Team · Updated June 16, 2026 · ~18 min read

-$3.35 billion was stolen from Web3 protocols in 2025 — a 37% increase over 2024, across 630+ incidents.
+$3.35 billion was stolen from Web3 protocols in 2025, a 37% increase over 2024, across 630+ incidents.
 The average hack yielded $5.3M, up 66% year-over-year.
 (Source: CertiK Hack3d 2025 Report.)

-This guide ranks the 10 best smart contract auditing companies based on publicly verifiable signals: documented client track records, competitive leaderboard performance data from Solodit, exploit data from DefiLlama and Rekt.news, published audit report quality, and community reputation among protocol teams who have used these services.
-Every firm — including us — gets real strengths and real weaknesses.
+This guide ranks the 10 best smart contract auditing companies based on publicly verifiable signals: documented client track records, competitive leaderboard performance data from Solodit, exploit data from DefiLlama and Rekt.news, published audit-report quality, and community reputation among protocol teams who have used these services.
+Every firm, including us, gets real strengths and real weaknesses.

 What Is a Smart Contract Audit?

-A smart contract audit is a structured security review of blockchain code — typically written in Solidity, Vyper, Rust, or Cairo — designed to identify vulnerabilities before or after deployment.
-Auditors combine manual line-by-line code review, automated static analysis (tools like Slither and Aderyn), and fuzz testing to surface bugs including reentrancy vulnerabilities, integer overflows, access control flaws, logic errors, and economic attack vectors.
-The deliverable is a severity-classified report — Critical, High, Medium, Low, and Informational — with recommended mitigations.
+A smart contract audit is a structured security review of blockchain code, typically written in Solidity, Vyper, Rust, or Cairo, designed to identify vulnerabilities before or after deployment.
+Auditors combine manual line-by-line code review, automated static analysis (tools like Slither and Aderyn), and fuzz testing to surface bugs including reentrancy vulnerabilities, integer overflows, access-control flaws, logic errors, and economic attack vectors.
+The deliverable is a severity-classified report (Critical, High, Medium, Low, and Informational) with recommended mitigations.

 There are two primary models.
-Private audits (sometimes called collaborative audits) assign a dedicated team — typically 2–5 senior researchers — to review your code exclusively.
-The process is collaborative, with direct communication between auditors and the protocol team.
-Competitive audits (contests) open the codebase to a large community of independent researchers who race to find bugs and earn prizes proportional to the severity of their findings.
+Private audits (which Sherlock calls collaborative audits) assign a dedicated team, typically a small group of senior researchers, to review your code exclusively, with direct and continuous communication between auditors and the protocol team.
+This model is built for depth, confidentiality, and architectural judgment.
+Competitive audits (contests) open the codebase to a large field of independent researchers who compete to find bugs and earn rewards proportional to severity.
+This model is built for breadth: more sets of eyes finding more classes of bugs in parallel.

 How to Choose the Right Smart Contract Auditing Company

 Selecting an auditor is one of the highest-leverage decisions a Web3 protocol team makes.
-Here are the five factors that actually predict audit quality — as opposed to the ones that just look good on landing pages.
+Here are the five factors that actually predict audit quality, as opposed to the ones that just look good on landing pages.

-1. Accountability Structure
+2. Accountability Structure

 3. Track Record Under Scrutiny